im-sohyeon/Projects_Yonsei/Pulling cups/Pulling_cups.md

 >_result 2 of pulling cups_

 ### 5. Discussions
-> Problem: Real movement of robot in results doe not make movement as same as ideal movement which mentioned in Algorithm of movement.
+> Problem: Real movement of robot in results is not as same as ideal movement which mentioned in Algorithm of movement.
 > How to solve this problem?
 > 1. Check the performance of two different motors
 > 2. Try to make ideal movement with many attempts to match movement algorithm